marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `quotes.A05-A17` Quote of first vaccinated people in age-group < 18 years

-`quotes.A05-A17.total` Quote of fist vaccinated people with age < 18 years
+`quotes.A05-A17.total` Quote of first vaccinated people with age < 18 years

 `quotes.A05-A17.A05-A11` Quote of first vaccinated people with age >=5 to <=11 years